Flavor-Packed Crockpot Beer Chili Recipe – Easy Hearty Dinner

 Serving Suggestions

-Serve beer chili with your favorite chili toppings such as chopped green onions, shredded lettuce, tomatoes, sour cream, Greek yogurt, corn chips, tortilla chips, sharp cheddar cheese, pepper jack cheese, sliced avocados, homemade guacamole, or your favorite hot sauce.
+Serve beer chili with your favorite chili toppings such as chopped green onions, shredded lettuce, diced tomatoes, sour cream, or Greek yogurt, Pair it with tortilla chips, cornbread, sharp cheddar cheese, pepper jack cheese, homemade guacamole, or your favorite hot sauce.

 • Soupy chili – for a more soup like chili, add 1/2 cup of beef broth to the chili at the beginning of the cooking process.

-• Alchohol free chili – Replace the beer with beef, chicken or vegetable broth.
+• Alchohol-free – Replace the beer with beef, chicken or vegetable broth.

-• Change up the spices – Add a little smoked paprika for a smokey flavor or a little bit of cinnamon slightly sweet taste.
+• Spices – Add a little smoked paprika for a smoky flavor or a little bit of cinnamon slightly sweet taste.
+Start with a quarter teaspoon and add more to taste if needed.

-• Beef & Pork Beer Chili.
-Instead of all beef, use a half pound of ground beef and a half pound of ground pork to make this chili.
+• Change up the meat – Instead of all beef, use a half pound of ground beef and a half pound of ground pork or use ground turkey, chicken or bison.

 a close up view of chili ina white bowl